 Smartphone manufacturers have cottoned on to the fact that many users want to capture not just amazing daytime images but also pictures of the stars.
-Google have stepped up to the mark by partnering with the Royal Observatory Greenwich (RGO) to launch their latest phone, the Pixel 4, touted as the next big thing in smartphone astrophotography.
+Google have stepped up to the mark with the launch of their latest phone, the Pixel 4, touted as the next big thing in smartphone astrophotography.

-We were delighted to be able to put the Pixel 4’s astro imaging capabilities to the test for ourselves over the Christmas period during some lucky breaks in the weather.
+We were delighted to be able to put the Pixel 4’s astro imaging capabilities to the test for ourselves during some lucky breaks in the winter weather.

 We put the Pixel 4’s camera into ‘Night Sight’ mode and placed it on a tripod with a simple smartphone adapter for capturing our images.

 There is no need for any additional apps as the inbuilt camera controls provide functions to select RAW or RAW and JPG, set a delay timer, focus and alter the image ratio.

 These are all accessed via a swipe-down menu from the top, once you select the Night Sight setting for the camera.